 Cross-cultural marriage seems to work best when both spouses commit to make Islam according to Quran and Sunnah a priority.
 In issues not having to do with worship, both have to be tolerant and willing to compromise.

-In the premarital stage these matters must be discussed.
+In the premarital stage, these matters must be discussed.
 The couple has to agree to resolve problems based on Quran and Sunnah.
-Preparation for marriage should include stringent study of the Quran and the Sunnah, particularly with regard to family life, the development of an Islamically-based family personality and the building of communication skills.
+Preparation for marriage should include the stringent study of the Quran and the Sunnah, particularly with regard to family life, the development of an Islamically-based family personality, and the building of communication skills.